Maximizing Safety: Essential Tips for Secure AePS Transactions

 Educate Yourself Regularly

 The world of digital payments and online security is always changing.
 New threats and new ways to protect yourself emerge constantly.
 Make it a habit to regularly read up on digital security tips from official sources like your bank’s website, RBI, or NPCI.
-The more you know, the safer you’ll be.
+Greater knowledge enhances your safety.

 Pro Tip: Regularly check official bank websites or NPCI for security updates and new guidelines.
-Staying informed is your best defence against new types of fraud.
+Staying informed is your best defense against new types of fraud.

 Staying Safe with Your Digital Payments